verronpro/blog/_posts/2023-12-01-advent-of-code.md

 Every December, Advent of Code (AoC) drops two small programming puzzles each day.
 They are bite-sized, story‑flavored, and perfectly tuned to fit in a coffee break or an evening session.
 Over the years, this event has become my favorite way to keep my algorithmic muscles warm and to nudge peers into a friendly, productive competition.

+Reality check: keeping up for all 25 days is hard.
+The difficulty ramps up, and some days jump far outside a comfortable timebox.
+When that happens, I intentionally keep the workload light and spread the tougher puzzles across the year.
+The goal is sustainable practice, not a perfect streak.

-My solutions and notes live here: https://github.com/caring-coder/adventofcode
+My solutions and notes live here: https://github.com/caring-coder/adventofcode (use for ideas only—don’t copy the scaffolding; it’s personal and Java‑oriented).

 ## What makes Advent of Code effective